- Elephant chasing in Chiang Mai – Elephant Jungle Sanctuary Review

 Entrance: 50 baht

 How to get there: from Wat Pho, get out and head towards the pier nearby (use google map).
-From there, take the cross river ferry for 4 Baht.
+From there, take the cross river ferry for 5 Baht (no longer 4 baht!).
 Return is at the same pier or you can take another ferry to the BTS or up and down.
 We ended up getting a ferry from Wat Arun back to Saphan Taksin and then getting on the public transport system.

 A good alternative if you are not here on a weekend, this daily night market is close to the Metro Station with its famous tents viewed from above.
 While it is a train night market – I must admit I didn’t see any trains at all, but it’s probably just me missing it.